Welfare Volunteers

 Relieving isolation and loneliness

-Beneficiaries can also request a visit from their welfare volunteer if they need support outside of their usual contact and we often hear that the visits are valued as much as the financial support they receive.
+Beneficiaries can also request a visit from a welfare volunteer if they need support outside of their usual contact and we often hear that the visits are valued as much as the financial support they receive.

-Could you be a welfare volunteer for NewstrAid?
+Could you be a Welfare Volunteer for NewstrAid?

 Almoners